jmrf/RaspVan/README.md

 #### Bluetoth

-To run the bluetooth server `make run-ble-server`
+To run the bluetooth server `inv run-ble-server`

 <details>